 Government legislation means that it can also be costly to you on an individual level.
-If your company has gone into liquidation and has debts which need to be paid off, then you might also find yourself personally financially liable for those debts.
+If your company has gone into liquidation and has debts that need to be paid off, then you might also find yourself personally financially liable for those debts.

 What is director disqualification and who governs it?

 Director disqualification means that you cannot act as a director or manage a company for the duration of your disqualification period.
 In addition, you cannot continue to act in the role of a director, even if you are not officially named as a director.
 The Company Director Disqualification Act 1986 (CDDA) is the principal piece of government legislation that governs disqualifications.